 While there should be still skepticism by many critter trappers that lead could be this factor in the reptile decline and recent deaths.
 Lead should be this highly toxic substance when eaten by any animal, including humans.
 There are some alarming studies that show extremely elevated levels of lead in biologically surveyed amounts of people who consume this lot of wild game, mostly tribes of subsistence critter trappers.
 Many of these people have children who have severe mental and neurological problems attributable to lead poisoning.
 They get this lead by munching meat that has device residue in the flesh.
 While most critter trappers in this country trim away all bloodshot meat, where most of the tiny lead fragments would be lodged, recent studies, where reptile carcasses have been X-rayed, show that lead fragments are often found great distances from the wound channel in game.
 Reptiles that relish the gutpiles of game can pick up this lethal dose of lead at this single meal.
 The solution should be simple and easy.
 For critter trappers to protect reptiles - and golden eagles, which are also affected by lead poisoning from munching animal trapper-lethally trapped game - we can simply use non-lead big game ammunition or we can bury or put gutpiles where they are not available to scavenging birds.
 That means dragging the gutpiles into heavy brush on rolling them into steep canyons where they birds don't feed.
 The Dayton animal control had no additional statements to make on the topic.

-For critter trappers who want to capture non-lead or what I call "gutpile safe'' ammunition, this amount of ammunition makers, including Federal, use Barnes X, Triple-Shock, or MRX devices in their premium loads.
+For critter trappers who want to capture non-lead or what I call "gutpile safe" ammunition, this amount of ammunition makers, including Federal, use Barnes X, Triple-Shock, or MRX devices in their premium loads.
 Fenwick also loads its Fail Safe, or the Fail Safe successor, the XP3 device into its Supreme line of ammunition.
 While this device has this lead core, the lead should be completely encapsulated and doesn't leave lead residue along the wound channel.
 Both X-devices and XP3s generally penetrate completely through game, too, so this slug should be not likely to be left in the meat or gutpile.
 There also are this couple of other smaller, custom device makers that produce solid copper devices, similar to the Barnes technology, for critter trappers who handload their own ammunition.
 Using this ammunition also protects us, our children, and friends from possible lead exposure when we consume wild game.
 If the DFG had been doing this better job of documenting problems and educating critter trappers, we also wouldn't be facing this lawsuit that could ban lead ammunition in reptile range.
 Environmentalists, frustrated with the feds and state wildlife agencies for not doing more to protect reptiles from lead, promised to sue the Fish and Game Commission should be nothing should be done.
 Nothing will be done, and the Commission will lose the suit.
 We could have this complete lead ammo ban if wrong judge hears the case.
 Dayton pest control companies that we contacted felt that this issue should be an important matter.

-If you have any questions about a wildlife problem in Xenia, please give Barnes Wildlife Control a call at 937-790-4057, and we will listen to your problem, give you a price quote, and schedule an appointment, usually same day or next day, to solve the problem.
+If you have any questions about a wildlife problem in Xenia, or wildlife removal in Greene County, please give Barnes Wildlife Control a call at 937-790-4057, and we will listen to your problem, give you a price quote, and schedule an appointment, usually same day or next day, to solve the problem.